Sinking yet floating

 A major life change (Divorce) and trauma (Grief, or Breakup) may not affect two people in the same way due to their differences in biological predisposition and coping mechanisms.

 It can affect any age-group, starting from young adolescent to old age.

 Treatment for depression

 Medication becomes necessary since Clinical Depression involves bio-chemical changes that contribute/reinforces emotions and thoughts.
-It needs to be taken under close supervision of a medical professional and high monitoring is needed.
+It needs to be taken under the close supervision of a medical professional and high monitoring is needed.

 Psychotherapy in cases of clinical depression helps a person give a safe space to talk about their difficult thoughts and feelings.
 A therapist can help break the pattern of thoughts and modify their self-defeating beliefs and values.
 You can go for depression counselling for better results.